ten-blue-links/cikm20/README.md

 > 2020.
 Feature Extraction for Large-Scale Text Collections.
 In Proc.
 CIKM.
 > DOI: https://doi.org/10.1145/3340531.3412773

-This repository contains scripts to build the dataset, and replicate the experiments from the paper _Feature Extraction for Large-Scale Text Collections_ from the CIKM 2020 Resource Track.
+This repository contains scripts to build the dataset, and reproduce the experiments from the paper _Feature Extraction for Large-Scale Text Collections_ from the CIKM 2020 Resource Track.